epccs/RPUno/Reflow/README.md

 Controls a 20A Solid State Relay (SSR) and a buzzer.

-Every two seconds a byte is taken from EEPROM to control the PWM rate of the SSR for the next two seconds.
+Every two seconds a byte is taken from EEPROM to control the on time of the SSR for the next two seconds.
 The thermocouple is not used for direct feedback control.
 The thermocouple is used to get the profile correct, but once set the profile is locked in.
-The idea is that any error in the software will show up each time, it will not be hidden by PID control logic.
-The starting condition of the oven needs to be near the same for each run, I find it takes at least fifteen minutes between runs.
+The idea is that any error in the software will show up each time, it will not be hidden by the PID control logic.
+The starting condition of the oven needs to be near the same for each run.

 Reads a Fluke 80TK Thermocouple Module (1mV/deg F) on channel zero.

 ![Profile](https://raw.githubusercontent.com/epccs/RPUno/master/Reflow/profile/walmartBD,160622.png "Profile for Black & Decker Model NO. TO1303SB")

-Do not modify the oven, if you modify it and it burns down your house the insurance may deny payment.
+Do not modify the oven, if you modify it and it burns down your house the insurance can deny payment.
 Turn the knobs so it is always on (as shown in the image) and set the temperature high enough that it will not turn off the oven.
-Now the Solid State Relay (SSR) can modulate power to the heating elements, the modulation does not need to be fast since they have a long thermal response, in fact, a two second PWM is more than enough.
-The SSR also needs to be placed in a certified electrical enclosure to improve the chance of getting insurance to pay (I'm not an expert, and there are always more rules).
+Now the Solid State Relay (SSR) can modulate power to the heating elements, the modulation does not need to be fast since they have a long thermal response, in fact, a two-second duty cycle is fast enough.
+The SSR should probably be placed in an electrical enclosure (I don't know the rules in your area).

 ![Setup](https://raw.githubusercontent.com/epccs/RPUno/master/Reflow/profile/WalmartBD,TO1303SB.jpg "Setup of Black & Decker Model NO. TO1303SB")